Couple gets lengthy prison terms for fentanyl sales scheme

 AKRON, Ohio (AP) - A couple have received lengthy federal prison terms for their involvement in a scheme that authorities say brought large amounts of fentanyl and carfentanil from China for sale in northeast Ohio.

 Donte Gibson, 41, got a 25-year sentence on Thursday, while his wife, Audrey, 36, received a 10-year sentence.
-The Akron couple was arrested in February 2018 and eventually pleaded guilty to drug and money laundering conspiracy charges.
+The Akron couple were arrested in February 2018 and eventually pleaded guilty to drug and money laundering conspiracy charges.

 The couple and people they worked with stashed their proceeds from the drug sales at homes and storage units and laundered money, including by creating companies and making lavish purchases, federal prosecutors have said.
 The Gibsons used the money they made to bankroll their expensive tastes.